 David Rubin MD, MSCE

-David Rubin is founding co-director of PolicyLab at The Children's Hospital of Philadelphia (CHOP) and a professor of pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
+David Rubin is the Director of PolicyLab at The Children's Hospital of Philadelphia (CHOP) and a professor of pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
 He is also a senior fellow at the Leonard Davis Institute of Health Economics and a former associate program director of the Robert Wood Johnson Clinical Scholars Program at the University of Pennsylvania.
 He is a presidential appointee to the federal Commission to Eliminate Child Abuse & Neglect Fatalities and is a past member of the American Academy of Pediatrics’ Task Force on Foster Care and their Committee for Early Education, Adoption & Dependent Care.